lluppesms/activate.cicd.course/Labs/yml/07_TemplateRepository/readme.md

 In this lab we will demonstrate how to create a central repository where you can have a library of shared YML templates that other projects can use.
 This is a common practice to ensure that all projects are using the same build and release definitions.
 To do this, we will import an existing repository that contains some shared templates.

+> NOTE: This step may have been handled by your instructor already.
+If so, you can skip this import and just use the existing template repository.
+Check to see if the `azdo.course.library` repository already exists in your project.
+If it does, you can skip to the next exercise.

 1. Navigate to **Repos** -> **Files** and select **Import a repository**

     ![Import Repository](img/010_import_repo.png)